 3. Zero the device with distilled water

-Pipette 2–3 drops of distilled water onto the prism, wait 10 seconds, and hit zero.
+Pipette 2–3 drops of distilled water onto the prism, wait 10 seconds, hit zero.
 Why: prism residue and ambient temperature drift the baseline every session.
-Re-zero between every sample if you are doing a side-by-side.
+Re-zero between every sample when you are doing a side-by-side.

 4. Filter the sample